Updated February 9, 2017

 “The following are frequently asked questions and answers related to organizations outside the authority of UIL, including school sponsored and non-school sponsored groups, such as FFA and 4-H.”

-The Impact of the Tebow Bill on 4-H Rules
+Tebow Bill Has No Effect on 4-H Rules

-The Tebow Bill’s purpose is to increase opportunities for Texas home school families, however if the bill negatively impacted a program as valued as the 4-H program, THSC would not endorse and promote such a policy.
+The Tebow Bill’s purpose is to increase opportunities for Texas home school families.
+THSC would not endorse a bill that negatively impacted a program as valued as 4-H.

 4-H and UIL are entirely separate entities.
 While 4-H does have one policy that is similar to UIL, neither has any legally binding authority over the other.
 Thus the Tim Tebow bill, which is exclusive to UIL participation rules, will have no effect on families involved in 4-H.